Tera-MIND: Tera-scale mouse brain simulation via spatial mRNA-guided diffusion: RESULTS

 \subsubsection{DOPA neuronal system}

-In dopamine-mediated neuronal signaling, \textit{Nr4a2} (Nurr1) is an important transcription factor that is expressed in several regions of the central nervous system including the substantia nigra (SN), ventral tegmental area (VTA), and olfactory bulb~\cite{jakaria2019molecular}. \textit{Nr4a2} plays a pivotal role in dopaminergic neurons by regulating several key genes (\textit{e.g.,} \textit{Th}) involved in dopamine synthesis, storage, and release. \textit{Th} encodes tyrosine hydroxylase, the rate-limiting enzyme in dopamine synthesis~\cite{jakaria2019molecular}. \textit{Nr4a2} and \textit{Th} expression have been shown to co-localize in areas such as SN, VTA, and olfactory bulb of the mouse brain~\cite{roostalu2019quantitative,fu2012cytoarchitectonic}.
-Such co-localization patterns have been correctly captured in spatial visualizations presented in Fig.~\ref{Fig3} (e, f).
-Reduced \textit{Nr4a2} and \textit{Th} expression have been associated with Parkinson's disease~\cite{kalia2015parkinson,deng2020lipopolysaccharide}, a common neurodegenerative disorder with loss of dopaminergic neurons in the SN, leading to dopamine deficiency and motor function impairments~\cite{kalia2015parkinson,deng2020lipopolysaccharide}.
+In dopamine-mediated neuronal signaling, \textit{Nr4a2} (Nurr1) is an important transcription factor that is expressed in several regions of the central nervous system including the olfactory bulb~\cite{jakaria2019molecular}, the substantia nigra (SN) and ventral tegmental area (VTA). \textit{Nr4a2} plays a pivotal role in dopaminergic neurons by regulating several key genes (\textit{e.g.,} \textit{Th}) involved in dopamine synthesis, storage, and release. \textit{Th} encodes tyrosine hydroxylase, the rate-limiting enzyme in dopamine synthesis~\cite{jakaria2019molecular}.
+Both \textit{Nr4a2} and \textit{Th} genes are present in areas such as SN, VTA, and olfactory bulb of the mouse brain~\cite{roostalu2019quantitative,fu2012cytoarchitectonic}.

+The co-localization patterns have been correctly captured in spatial visualizations presented in Fig.~\ref{Fig3} (e, left) and (f), which are subsequently used to derive spatial attention levels using self-attention mechanism (Fig.~\ref{Fig3} (e, middle)).
+Reduced \textit{Nr4a2} and \textit{Th} expression are associated with Parkinson's disease~\cite{kalia2015parkinson,deng2020lipopolysaccharide}, a common neurodegenerative disorder with loss of dopaminergic neurons in the SN, leading to dopamine deficiency and motor function impairments~\cite{kalia2015parkinson,deng2020lipopolysaccharide}.
 This has also been observed in mice after deletion of \textit{Nr4a2} in mature dopaminergic neurons~\cite{decressac2013nurr1}.
-In the analysis of DOPA neuronal signaling, Tera-MIND uncovers distinct and strong \textit{Nr4a2}-\textit{Th} attention signals in the SN, VTA, and olfactory bulb, where both genes play a central role in regulating dopaminergic functions.
-As shown in Fig.~\ref{Fig3} (e, g, h), the 3D \textit{gene}-\textit{gene} attention map reveals a spatially aligned interaction between \textit{Nr4a2} and \textit{Th} that reinforces their roles in the molecular regulation of dopaminergic pathways and cellular anatomical structures.
+Though the linear regression analysis of Fig.~\ref{Fig3} (g) illustrates overall lower attention levels than the ones reported for GLUT system, we observe highly aggregated \textit{Nr4a2}-\textit{Th} attention signals in the olfactory bulb, SN and VTA (Bottom of midbrain label in Fig.~\ref{Fig3} (h)), where both genes play a central role in regulating dopaminergic functions.
+As shown in Fig.~\ref{Fig3} (e, right) and (h), the 3D \textit{gene}-\textit{gene} attention map uncovers a spatially aligned interaction between \textit{Nr4a2} and \textit{Th} that reinforces their roles in the molecular regulation of dopaminergic pathways and cellular anatomical structures.